-In review, the Denver Post publishes local and some regional news through journalists with minimal bias such as this: Denver sheriff’s deputy disciplined for napping in supply closet while on duty at downtown jail.
-National and international news is generally handled through the Associated Press and Washington Post.
+In review, the Denver Post publishes local and regional news through journalists with minimal bias, such as this: Denver sheriff’s deputy disciplined for napping in supply closet while on duty at the downtown jail.
+National and international news comes from the Associated Press and Washington Post.

-Editorially, the Denver Post favors Democratic candidates through endorsing a majority since 1980.
-Further, the majority of editorials lean left with reporting such as this: Editorial: All evidence points to a president who compromised American foreign policy objectives for political goals.
+Editorially, the Denver Post has favored Democratic candidates by endorsing a majority since 1980.
+Further, most editorials lean left with reporting such as this: Editorial: All evidence points to a president who compromised American foreign policy objectives for political goals.
 In general, the Denver Post reports factually and with credible sources.
-However, from an editorial perspective the paper leans moderately left.
+However, from an editorial perspective, the paper leans moderately left.

-Overall, the Denver Post produces well sourced journalism with a Left-Center Bias through editorial positions.
-We also rate them High for factual reporting due to a clean fact check record and solid reputation for fact based journalism.
-(D. Van Zandt 5/16/2016) Updated (12/3/2019)
+Overall, the Denver Post produces well-sourced journalism with a Left-Center Bias through editorial positions.
+We also rate them High for factual reporting due to a clean fact-check record and a solid reputation for fact-based journalism.
+(D. Van Zandt 5/16/2016) Updated (07/16/2022)